dstesser/dstesser.github.io/_pages/about.md

   - /about.html
 ---

-Greetings.
-Thank you for visiting my personal page.
-I enjoying working in various roles, including remote sensing scientist, Earth science educator, and mapping enthusiast.
+Welcome to my personal page.
+I enjoy working in various roles, including remote sensing scientist, biodiversity conservation, and environmental science educator.

 I am a research scientist at the City College of New York developing environmental monitoring capabilities from Synthetic Aperture Radar (SAR) and drone imagery.
 In previous roles, I've worked on: